-Only local units of government representing adult jail detention facilities are eligible to apply and receive funding for the grant period.
-Only one jail detention facility within a county may submit a proposal.
+Counties that operate adult local detention facilities are eligible to apply and receive funding for the grant period.
+Only one proposal per county may be submitted.
+A duly authorized county officer or department head responsible for the operation of the local detention facility may submit the proposal on behalf of the county.

 While the intent is to receive a wide range of proposals representing California's diverse detention facilities, only the most meritorious proposals will be funded.
 Departments that have already developed RSAT substance abuse treatment programs but are seeking to continue or expand upon those efforts, as well as departments considering implementing a program for the first time, are encouraged to apply.
+Programs previously awarded BJA RSAT funds through BSCC are eligible to apply.